Nestled in a valley along the Ohio River, the West End Village is on the cusp of a comeback.

 - Size: 0.2 sq. miles

 - Median Rent: $795

 Delightful restaurants abide as well.
-Tartine is a hidden gem with a classic French menu for breakfast and lunch.
 The Village Tavern and Trattoria is a family restaurant famous for its huge portions, pastas and pizzas.
 Cafe 412 serves up locally sourced gourmet coffee, fresh made pastries and specialty sandwiches.

 The Pittsburgh Musical Theatre, one of the premiere training studios for youth dance, voice and theatre in the region, also calls the West End Village home.
 The West End Overlook Park on the hillside remains a popular place for walkers and skateboarders.
 The newly reconfigured West End circle has eased traffic flow considerably.